francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     You should see `4/4` in the `READY` column.
 If not, run again the command above.

-3. The change was applied, and we have 4 instances of the application available.
+3. The change was applied, and you have 4 instances of the application available.
 Next, let’s check if the number of Pods changed:

     ```sh
     kubectl get pods -o wide